eeerlend/macup-node/README.md

 # macup-node

-A [macup](https://github.com/eeerlend/macup-builder) module that keeps your dotfiles in sync through cloud drive
+A [macup](https://github.com/eeerlend/macup-builder) module that enables you to easily install global Node modules via NPM.

 ## Installation
 Run the following command to add it to your repo